 If scheduled downtime is necessary, we will give you at least 48 hours advance notice.
 However, we have never had to use a scheduled downtime during the lifetime of the Mews Platform, so we would like to keep it same way.
 We will always try to find ways, how to maintain the system without affecting its uptime.
 We have already committed to this by implementing zero-downtime updates of the system.

 Financial credits for uptime

 If Mews does not meet the monthly uptime of 99.9%, Mews will offer you financial credits.
 The financial credits represent a sum calculated as a percentage of your monthly Platform Fees (fee for the provision of services excluding installation and training fees, Merchant fees, Mews Marketplace fees, travel and other costs and other one-off fees as may be applicable) (“Monthly Fee“) that will be credited to your future invoice.

 Formula shall be read as follows:

-Guaranteed uptime amounting to 99.8 minus actual monthly uptime, the differnce between these values multiplied by 5% of the Monthly Fee.
+Guaranteed uptime amounting to 99.9 minus actual monthly uptime, the difference between these values multiplied by 5% of the Monthly Fee.

 Please note that the maximum amount of credits that can be awarded by Mews shall not exceed 100% of Monthly Fee payable to Mews.

-The financial credits are the sole and exclusive remedy for any failure of Mews to meet any obligations arising out of this SLA.
+The financial credits set for in this section are the sole and exclusive remedy for you, and Mews’ sole and exclusive liability, for any failure of Mews to meet any obligations arising out of this SLA.

-Mews operates HelpDesk 24/7.
-You can contact our HelpDesk either by sending an email to firstname.lastname@example.org or through chatbox within the Mews Platform.
+Mews operates a HelpDesk 24/7.
+You can contact our HelpDesk either by sending an email to firstname.lastname@example.org or through the help window within the Mews Platform.